ekunazanu/ekunazanu.foo/content/lab/procedural-music.md

 ## Playground

 The main tone generation setup is quite simple.
 The transition probabilities are used to generate the main melody.
-The melody is augmented with their [respective chords](https://en.wikipedia.org/wiki/Roman_numeral_analysis), but at a lower frequency (both in pitch and rhythm).
-A higher octave ascending-oscillating beat also accompanies the melody.
+The melody is augmented with their [respective chords](https://en.wikipedia.org/wiki/Roman_numeral_analysis), while a higher octave ascending-oscillating beat accompanies the melody.

 Feel free to experiment with the octaves and amplitudes for the individual pieces, or alter the scale or tempo to change the vibe of the sounds altogether.
-The updates are applied at the end of each bar.
+The updates get applied at the end of each bar.

 <button id="mainGenerate">Generate new sequence</button><br>
 <canvas id="canvasMain"></canvas>